bvn-architecture/library_analysis/README.md

 ## TODO

 * There's a new file that has some _catalogued on_ dates, merge that in.
-The data is in `to come soon`.
+The data is in `books.csv`.
 * The data ingestion file should be separate to the analysis file
 * How many books does Sydney/Brisbane have?
 Is there a bias in subject?
 * Work on cleaning and splitting up the other columns.
 E.g. in this entry: